 Khomeini and Irfaniyat: A blueprint for Wilayat Al-Faqih

-Irfan (spiritual elevation) is a science that provides knowledge of the essential reality of things acquired by profound mystical training (self-discipline, self-knowledge, and self-purification).
-For Ibn Arabi, those who attain Irfan are perfect human beings- such a person is the vice-regent of God on earth.
-In Shiism, after the Prophet, the Imams are infallible human beings.
-They are the epitome of Irfaniyat.
-After the occultation of the twelfth Shia Imam Madhi, the Faqih (Islamic scholar) who practices Irfan and has knowledge of Islamic jurisprudence, philosophy, and theology, is authorized to guide Muslims in their life (Martin, 36).
+Irfan, or spiritual elevation, is a discipline that imparts knowledge about the essential reality of things through profound mystical training, which includes self-discipline, self-knowledge, and self-purification.
+For Ibn Arabi, individuals who attain Irfan are considered perfect human beings and act as God's vice-regents on earth.
+In Shiism, after the Prophet Muhammad, the Imams are seen as infallible human beings and represent the pinnacle of Irfaniyat.
+Following the occultation of the twelfth Shia Imam, Mahdi, the Faqih (Islamic scholar) who practices Irfan and possesses knowledge of Islamic jurisprudence, philosophy, and theology is authorized to guide Muslims in their lives.
+(Martin, 36)

-Irfaniyat is pivotal for a faqih to practice.
-According to Shahid Mutahhari, Irfaniyat and ethics are the ladders towards self-improvement and character building.
-The Quran says, “He who knows himself knows his Lord.”
-Ethics defines what is good and wrong.
-Irfaniyat shows ways that help a soul move toward Allah and acquire divine attributes.
-Quran says, “Indeed, he who purified it (soul) succeeded!
+Irfaniyat is essential for a faqih to effectively practice their role.
+According to Shahid Mutahhari, both Irfaniyat and ethics serve as ladders that lead to self-improvement and character building.
+The Quran states, “He who knows himself knows his Lord.”
+Ethics helps define what is good and what is wrong, while Irfaniyat provides guidance for the soul's journey toward Allah and the acquisition of divine attributes.
+The Quran also says, “Indeed, he who purified it (the soul) succeeded!
 And indeed, he who polluted it failed!”
-For Imam Khomeini, the Irfaniyat is a process of spiritual development where one learns to discard worldly desires and subsequently becomes devoted to God (Legenhausen et al, p. viii).
-In Wilayat al-faqih, it is a prerequisite for an Islamic scholar and ruler to be a faqih.
+For Imam Khomeini, Irfaniyat represents a process of spiritual development, where one learns to let go of worldly desires and becomes devoted to God (Legenhausen et al., p. viii).
+In the concept of Wilayat al-faqih, it is a prerequisite for an Islamic scholar and ruler to be a faqih.

-Imam Khomeini learned Irfaniyat from the works of the famous Islamic mystical philosophers Mullah Sadra, Mulla Hadi Sabzavari, and Ibn Arabi (Martin, p-32).
-Imam Khomeini amalgamated Irfaniyat and ethics.
-He emphasized self-discipline as the gateway to self-knowledge that leads to attaining self-purification and unity with the divine (Martin, p-34).
+Imam Khomeini learned about Irfaniyat from the works of renowned Islamic mystical philosophers such as Mullah Sadra, Mulla Hadi Sabzavari, and Ibn Arabi (Martin, p.
+32).
+He integrated Irfaniyat with ethics, emphasizing that self-discipline is the key to self-knowledge, which ultimately leads to self-purification and unity with the divine (Martin, p.
+34).

-ed myself from my homeland and my kind.
+I have separated myself from my homeland and my kind."

 Comments